TheTeaCat/lastfm-tag-cloud/README.md

 Now we have all the data, we can start using it.

 A "score" is created for each tag as the sum of the products of the scores of the tag on each artist and your scrobbles of that artist.
-For example, "Dream Pop" from the example above would have a score of `(60/100 * 2019) + (100/100 * 1330) = 2541.4`.
+For example, "Indie Pop" from the example above would have a score of `(100/100 * 2019) + (60/100 * 1330) = 2541.4`.

 This score of each tag is then scaled (multiplied) by: